***z-header***

 Volume of a Cylinder

 To find the volume of a cylinder, we must find the area of the base and multiply that by the height.
-Remember that the area of a circle (the base is a circle) is Pi x radius 2.
+Remember that the area of a circle (the base is a circle) is Pi times radius squared.

 Other Volume Formulas